isdelrey/kafkajs-avro/README.md

     })

     /* Consumer
-       The consumer does not require any extra settings to build a consumer.
+       The consumer does not require any extra settings to be built.
        You may just remove .avro from the next line and you will see raw messages from the brokers - without avro decoding.
     */